-Shanta’s partner villages are in the Pa’O minority ethic tribal area of the Southern Shan State and villagers in the Pauk Region of Myanmar.
+Shanta’s partner villages belong to the Pa’O ethic minority tribe in the Southern Shan State and villagers in the Pauk Region of Myanmar.
 The Pa’O are proud, industrious and generous, but suffer the consequences of a government that has long neglected even their most basic needs.
 Life in their villages is like living in the distant past; drinking water comes from scummy ponds, walking is the primary mode of transportation, and cooking is done on open fires inside their homes where they burn wood from diminishing forests.
 Village schools are dark and damp one-room bamboo buildings with dirt floors, and most end at grade four.
-There are no trained health care providers in the villages, and hospitals and clinics in nearby towns are often made inaccessibly by poor roads and lack of funds.
+There are no trained health care providers in the villages, and hospitals and clinics in nearby towns are often made inaccessible by poor roads and lack of funds.
 There are few economic opportunities beyond meager cash crops such as ginger, cheroot leaves, wheat, and garlic.
-The poorest families, who make up 50% of our villagers, earn less than $700 annually.
+The poorest families, who make up 50% of our villagers, earn less than $600 annually.

 Who We Serve

 - More than 52 percent of rural Myanmar lives in extreme poverty (UNDP)

 - Access to electricity is limited to 26% of the population (UNDP)

 - The rate of child and infant mortality in Myanmar is nearly 250 percent higher than the average across Southeast Asia.
 (UNFPA)